 The museum is located inside Justin Hall, where it is maintained in a climate- and light-controlled secure environment.

 Exhibits of the collection holdings rotate throughout the Justin Hall display cases.

 The museum works together with other K-State and community partners such as the Marianna Beach Museum of Art, the Kemper Art Gallery at the K-State Student Union, and the Manhattan Arts Center to feature selections from the collection.

 The museum also collaborates with area art and history museums that support a greater understanding and appreciation of historic dress and material culture in the community.

 Some of the exhibits are the work of student assistants or volunteers who learn about creating historical exhibits.

-The museum contributes to the mission of the Department of Interior Design and Fashion Studies, the College of Human Ecology, and Kansas State University by its use in support of the following goals:
+The museum contributes to the mission of the Department of Interior Design and Fashion Studies, the College of Health and Human Sciences, and Kansas State University by its use in support of the following goals:

 - To serve as an active repository for significant clothing and textiles artifacts acquired by the department

 - To preserve this museum for use by present and future generations as a resource for instruction and research

 - To promote the study and understanding of artifacts in the museum